chrehall68/vls/README.md

 ## Run in Development Environment

 - Clone this repository
-- Run `npm install` in the repo.
-This installs all necessary npm modules in both the client and server folder.
+- Run `npm install` in `client/`.
+This installs all necessary npm modules.
 - Open the repo in VS Code
 - Switch to the Run and Debug View in the Sidebar (shortcut: <kbd>Ctrl+Shift+D</kbd>)
 - Select `VLS` from the drop down